qiuqiu035/amazon-review-etl/README.md

 ## Overview

 This project demonstrates a full ETL (Extract, Transform, Load) data pipeline using customer review data from Amazon.
-The goal is to extract raw review data, clean and enrich it using Python, load it into a Snowflake cloud data warehouse, and run SQL-based analytical queries to uncover insights.
+The goal is to extract raw review data, clean and enrich it using Python, load it into a Snowflake cloud data warehouse, run SQL-based analytical queries to uncover insights, and optionally back up selected output files to AWS S3 for external access or downstream processing.

 ## Data Source